Washington District Of Columbia, USA Travel Guide

 Various language schools exist in D.C.
 For longer stays or more formal learning.
 English is the predominant language, but the city's international population means you will hear many languages spoken.

-Attend neighborhood festivals that celebrate specific cultures or historical events, offering a chance to interact with local communities and experience unique traditions.
+Attend neighborhood festivals that celebrate specific cultures or events from history, offering a chance to interact with local communities and experience unique traditions.

 Many of D.C.'s embassies open their doors to the public for cultural showcases, offering an unique opportunity to experience global cultures.